 Bryn Athyn College participates in Title IV federal financial aid programs.
 Federal financial aid is not available to students who are not U.S. citizens or permanent residents.

-Pell Grants provide need-based grant aid, and are generally available to students whose Expected Family Contribution (EFC) is $4,995 or less, although final eligibility depends on individual circumstances.
-Last year, grant amounts for full-time students ranged from $555 to $5,550.
+Pell Grants provide need-based grant aid, and are generally available to students whose Expected Family Contribution (EFC) is $5,235 or less, although final eligibility depends on individual circumstances.
+This year, grant amounts for full-time students range from $598 to $5,815.
 Pell Grants do not require repayment.

 FSEOG funds are awarded to Bryn Athyn College annually based on availability of federal funds.
 The College, in turn, awards the FSEOG funds as supplemental need-based aid to students who are eligible for federal student aid.
 Priority is granted to Pell recipients with the most financial need.
 FSEOG awards do not require repayment.

 Federal Work Study funds are awarded to Bryn Athyn College annually based on availability of federal funds.
 Students with demonstrated financial need may apply for part-time work on campus to assist with their education costs.
 Students in the Federal Work Study program are paid directly every two weeks unless they arrange with the Bursar to apply their earnings to their student fee accounts.

 - Federal Direct Loans for Students and Direct Parent Loans for Undergraduate Students (PLUS)